seveas/python-hpilo/docs/troubleshooting.rst

 `hpilo.IloError: Error reading configuration`
 ---------------------------------------------
-This error occurs in certain iLO4 firmware versions, for example 2.40, when trying to use delayed calls.
-If the first call is a reset to factory defaults, some subsequent calls, such as activating a license, will trigger this error.
-This is a bug in the iLO firmware which will hopefully be fixed by HP.

-Not using delayed calls is an effective workaround in this case.
+This error might occur in delayed mode when one of the calls causes a reset of the iLO, such as changing network settings or reseting to factory defaults.
+All delayed calls called by the same `call_delayed` after this reset may then cause this error as the iLO is reseting.
+For example, when calling `hpilo_cli localhost factory_defaults + activate_license key=12345`, the `activate_license` call may fail with this error.
+If you hit this issue and you use calls that can cause a reset, make sure you either use them outside a delayed call or at the end of the delayed call.